junwatu/camtovid-ai/blogs/README.md

 ### 5. Open the application

 Open the application in your browser at [http://localhost:3000](http://localhost:3000).
 You also need to allow the browser to access your camera.
-If you access the web application from mobile device there will option to select between rear and back camera.
+If you access the web application from a mobile device, there will be an option to select between the rear and back camera.

 ![app-allow-camera](images/allow-camera.png)